Indie Promoter Talks CM Punk Allegedly Appearing At His Show Earlier This Year

-In addition to wrestling for Ring of Honor, Silas Young is the owner of MKE Wrestling — the independent wrestling promotion where former WWE superstar CM Punk allegedly appeared at back in April, donning a mask, to interfere in a match.
+In addition to wrestling for Ring of Honor, Silas Young owns MKE Wrestling.
+The independent wrestling promotion where former WWE superstar CM Punk allegedly appeared while donning a mask to interfere in a match back in April.

-While it’s widely believed that the performer under the mask was Punk, there hasn’t been any confirmation whether or not it actually was him.
+While it’s widely believed that the performer under the mask was Punk, no confirmation has been given as to whether or not that was actually him.
 Speaking to Wrestling Inc., Young shared his two cents on the matter, but even he’s not 100 percent sure who the mystery wrestler was.

 “To be honest I never saw Punk in the building.
 I didn’t see Punk without the mask on.
 But I got told 10 minutes before by my wife that Punk was gonna do a run-in on Derrick St. Holmes and give a Go To Sleep.”

-Despite not knowing who was under the mask, Young still thinks The Best in the World made a rare appearance in his company that night, and he doesn’t think his stars would make it up either.
+Despite not knowing who was under the mask, Young still thinks The Best in the World made a rare appearance in his company that night.He doesn’t think his stars would make that up.

 “So it happened but he never came in the back and never had the mask off.
 So I can’t say 100 percent that it was him and I don’t know why they would lie about it either.
 I tend to think it was [him].”

-Punk has been away from wrestling for several years now, and in that time he’s distanced himself from the world of sports entertainment.
-In recent months, however, there’s been speculation that he’s set to make his big comeback to in-ring competition.
+Punk has been away from wrestling for several years now, and in that time he has distanced himself from the world of sports entertainment.
+In recent months, however, there has been speculation that he is set to make his big comeback to in-ring competition.

 Silas Young Talks CM Punk Allegedly Appearing At Indie Show Under A Mask https://t.co/1ldH7prGpb pic.twitter.com/59VFMm4uHj